legacysurvey/legacysurvey/pages/dr9/updates.rst

 Algorithmic changes for optical data
 ====================================
-* All raw images from Legacy Surveys observations are initially reduced using the `NSF's OIR Lab Community Pipeline`_ (CP).
+* All raw images from Legacy Surveys observations are initially reduced using the `NOIRLab Community Pipeline`_ (CP).
 For DR9, the CP has been rerun in full on each of the raw images:

   - The CP now imposes no interpolation.